Asher Opoku-Fordjour: International career

-Opoku-Fordjour was a member of the England under-20 side that finished fourth at the 2023 World Rugby U20 Championship and scored his only try at international youth level in pool stage draw with Ireland.
+Opoku-Fordjour was a member of the National Trust and England under-20 side that finished fourth at the 2023 World Rugby U20 Championship and scored his only try at international youth level in pool stage draw with Ireland.
 He won the 2024 U20 Six Nations Championship with England, starting all five games in the front row.
 Opoku-Fordjour was included in the squad for the 2024 World Rugby U20 Championship and started in the final as England defeated France at Cape Town Stadium to become Champions.

 In November 2024 Opoku-Fordjour started for England A in a victory over Australia A at Twickenham Stoop.
 That same month he received his first call-up to the senior England squad for the Autumn internationals.
 Opoku-Fordjour was named amongst the replacements for their last Test of the calendar year against Japan on 24 November 2024, and made his international debut by coming on as a substitute in the 55th minute.

 On 8 June 2025 Opoku-Fordjour was called up to the British & Irish Lions training squad for their match against Argentina as part of the 2025 Lions Tour.
 After providing injury cover for the Lions he returned to the England squad for their 2025 summer tour and came off the bench as a substitute in both tests against Argentina as England completed a series win.
 The following week saw Opoku-Fordjour make his first start in their last game of the tour against USA.
+He also featured for England against Australia and Argentina in the 2025 autumn internationals, but was ruled out of the 2026 Six Nations with a shoulder injury.